benwilcock/spring-cloud-gateway-demo/docs/secured-gateway-access-log.md

 uaa | INFO --- Audit: UserAuthenticationSuccess ('user1'): principal=61b7c1c4-a0c0-44f7-a709-a8638068d137, origin=[remoteAddress=172.23.0.1, sessionId=<SESSION>], identityZoneId=[uaa]
 ```

-The UAA has confirmed the users identity has been as `user1` and their principal id has been assigned as `1b7c1c4-a0c0-44f7-a709-a8638068d137`.
+Above, the UAA has confirmed the users identity has been as `user1` and their principal id has been assigned as `1b7c1c4-a0c0-44f7-a709-a8638068d137`.

-The UAA will now ask the user to 'Authorise' the `login-client` application (the gateway):
+The UAA will now ask the user to 'Authorise' the `login-client` application (the gateway) and give it access to the users profile:

 ```bash
 uaa | DEBUG --- UaaMetricsFilter: Successfully matched URI: /uaa/oauth/authorize to a group: /ui